Expert medical and surgical care in Thailand

 • Stoma-related complications including retraction or parastomal hernia

 For TURBT, complications are uncommon and typically minor.
-For radical cystectomy, early complication rates of 30–50% are well documented in the published literature — most are manageable but the operation's morbidity profile should be understood honestly before proceeding.
+For radical cystectomy, early complications are common, reflecting that this is major pelvic surgery.
+Most are manageable, but the operation's morbidity profile should be understood honestly before proceeding.

 Is Bladder Surgery Safe in Thailand?